putyourlightson/craft-blitz/README.md

 # Blitz Plugin for Craft CMS 3

 > This is the Blitz v2 branch which is currently in public beta.
-For the stable version, use the v1 branch.
-It can be installed using composer as follows.
+For the stable version, please visit the stable [v1 branch](https://github.com/putyourlightson/craft-blitz/tree/v1).
+The beta version can be installed using composer as follows.

 ```
-composer require putyourlightson/craft-blitz:2.0.0-beta.5
+composer require putyourlightson/craft-blitz:2.0.0-beta.5.1
 ```

 The Blitz plugin provides intelligent full page caching (static file or in-memory) for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).